WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 3. Implement functionality to allow the owner of an NFT to change its image.

-Follow the steps below to complete this challenge:

-1. Mint a collection of your favorite television characters.
-Find images of your favorite television characters, and deploy a smart contract that will mint an NFT for each character.
-2. Set a maximum limit of 3000 NFTs for your collection.
-3. Implement functionality to allow the owner of an NFT to change its image.

 ### Useful resources:
 These links might give you a direction